atrahhdis/mahasivipassana/content/the-manual-of-insight.md

 &nbsp;
 ### George Haas Podcast

-[George Haas](https://www.mettagroup.org/about/) has created a 47 episode (in fact 45, as 2 of them deal with a different subject) podcast about (a part of ) the "Manual of Insight" named [Deepening Your Practice (DYP)](https://www.mettagroup.org/podcast/2016/6/15/episode-1-manual-of-insight-introduction).
+[George Haas](https://www.mettagroup.org/about/) has created a 47 episode (in fact 45, as 2 of them deal with a different subject) podcast about (a part of ) the "Manual of Insight" named [Deepening Your Practice (DYP)](https://anchor.fm/mxa-with-george-haas).

 **Note:** George Haas (a student of Shinzen Young) does not teach Mahasi Vipassana.
-His approach is based on a mixture of Metta/Vipassana techniques.
-His podcast deals with both the "Manual of Insight" book analysis and his own meditation method.
+His approach is based on a mixture of Metta/Vipassana.
+His podcast deals with both the "Manual of Insight" book analysis and his own meditation technique.

-At the end of each lecture you may find meditation instructions that are not related with Mahasi Sayadaw's famous noting technique.